Mike "064" Freeman

 In 2001 (the real) Process released the full length CD "Earth: The World's Most Dangerous Planet."
 Since then the band has mysteriously disappeared from the San Francisco Bay Area scene amid persistent rumors that Phil Potestio is currently residing in Italy.

-Since the mid-1980s 064 has been hosting and recording an ongoing series of free form jam sessions in the Oranj Productions studio.
+Since the mid-1980s 064 has been hosting and recording an ongoing series of jam sessions in the Oranj Productions studio.
 Headloss, an improv group featuring 064 with former Artichoke members Wendy Bauer and Bruce Fraser with Alan Phillips and Otto Huber made a rare public appearance at the 2002 Skronkathon.
 064 also appeared with drummer David Jayne's space-groove jam band Neurohumors at a variety of S.F.
 Bay Area clubs during the summer of 2002.
-You can hear 064 playing live with Neurohumors (which also included Bruce Fraser) at Jupiter on 7-6-02 and at the Stork Club on 8-6-02 at the Neurohumor's website.

 The Seething Brunswicks